angryguy-win/btrfs-snapper/README.md

 If you have a major failure you can load any desired snapshot from the Grub menu.
-*** Note: that all snapshot whit the exception of the current default will be READ ONLY!. you will need to enable write priledges to the snapshot of choise.
+*** Note: that all snapshot whit the exception of the current default will be READ ONLY!. you will need to enable write priledges to the snapshot of choice.
 ```
 snapper ls                  - List the snapshots
 snapper delete 20-30        - Will delete snapshots id 20 to 30  *2* Note: